Miss World 1984

 Miss World 1984, the 34th edition of the Miss World pageant, was held on 15 November 1984 at the Royal Albert Hall in London, United Kingdom.

-The winner was Astrid Carolina Herrera from Venezuela.
-She was crowned by Miss World 1983, Sarah-Jane Hutt of the United Kingdom.
+The winner was Astrid Carolina Herrera from Venezuela and was crowned by Miss World 1983, Sarah-Jane Hutt of the United Kingdom.
 The 1st and 2nd runners-up were Constance "Connie" Fitzpatrick from Canada, and Lou-Anne Ronchi from Australia.
 The event was viewed by 17.1 million people in the United Kingdom.
+It is the third victory of Venezuela in the pageant, after in 1955 and 1981.

-This editio marked the return of Kenya, which last competed in 1968, Nigeria last competed in 1979, French Polynesia (as Tahiti) and Sri Lanka last competed in 1982.
+This edition marked the return of Kenya, which last competed in 1968, Nigeria last competed in 1979, French Polynesia (as Tahiti) and Sri Lanka last competed in 1982.
 Indonesia, Liberia, Tonga, Turkey, withdrew from the competition for unknown reasons.